-Liturgy – “I know you, and by this knowledge, by this taste, by my will and by my knowledge of death and what lies past death, I curse you.
-I curse you with the power of my god, the dread Lazarolth, and with the power I have claimed myself from the false lord of this world.
+Liturgy – “I know you, and by this knowledge, by this taste, by my will and by my knowledge of death and what lies past death, I damn you.
+I damn you with the power of my god, the dread Lazarolth, and with the power I have claimed myself from the false lord of this world.
 May you taste my rot, my hate, and my despair as if it were your own.”

 If the target is successful within the Harrowing, then the Cultist gets access to a Shade of that target, which manifests if the Cultist performs the Trap the Soul rite within an hour of the Harrowing.
 They may replace the Focus wherein they must hold aloft an object tied to the deceased with an Act bearing the following instruction: “Describe the Harrowing of the target in as much detail as possible.”
 This exchange causes no Vulgarity.